-Though I stopped posting to Facebook in late 2021, I returned yesterday to circle back to an old post.
+I stopped posting to FB in late 2021 but returned briefly to circle back to an old post.

 Dusting off Facebook’s search feature (hey, nice new icons and web refresh, FB!), I see that on January 26th, 2020, weeks before the first American was definitively known to have died due to the virus, I posted my strong suspicion, linked post below, that the outbreak of that was to be called COVID was likely due to a lab accident.